a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 Stay on that page, though!
 We need it for the next step.

-## 2. Unpublish all widget instances
+## 2. Unpublish all pages containing the widget

-We'll have to do the next best thing: find every instance of the widget and unpublish those instances.
+Now that we've set the visibility, we can also unpublish any pages that contain the widget.

-By default, there's only one instance of the widget on a page called `csm_registration`.
-Set that page's status to "Draft".
+At the bottom of the widget form (see step 1) there's a related list called "Included in Pages".
+By default, there is just one record in that list called `csm_registration`.
+Set the fields `public=false` and `draft=true`.

 ## 3. Remove "Registration" link from CSM menu